Posted on: décembre 27, 2022

 Another reason is that prostitution has always been here is because Amsterdam’s port used to be located where central station is currently located, just next to the Red Light District.
 Sailors arrived there by boat, walked to “de Wallen”, and spent their first money on booze and women.

 One of the main streets in the Red Light District is called the Warmoesstraat.
 Warmoes is an old, forgotten leafy vegetable.
 It’s hard to imagine, but in in the Middle Ages, the market gardens that provided the small city with fresh vegetables, were located alongside this street.
-The Warmoesstraat is the oldest street of Amsterdam.
-It also marks the Western border of the Red Light District, and it runs all the way from Central Station to the Dam Square.
+The Warmoesstraat. is the oldest street of Amsterdam.
+It also marks the Western border of the Red Light District, and it runs all the way from Central Station to the la place du Dam,.

 The oldest house of Amsterdam is also located in the Red Light District.
 On Warmoesstraat 90.
 This house dates back to 1485.
 Nowadays the house is used as a dance club for men only.